servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 PAIR 1 — The Northern / Heavenly Pair (White + Black)
 In Zechariah 6, the horses linked to the north are associated with God’s judicial dealings.
 Typologically:
 	•	White – associated with righteousness and victory.
-	•	Black – associated with weighing, measuring, and famine.
+	•	Black – associated with weighing, measuring, and judgement.
 The “north” is often linked with:
 	•	the place of God’s rule (Ps.
 48:2; Isa.
 14:13),
 	•	the direction from which judgment comes (Jer.
 1:14–16).
 In this reading:
 	•	White represents Christ’s covenant conquest and redemption.
 	•	Black represents God’s measured justice and assessment.
-These two belong together:
-Christ redeems; God measures.
+These two belong together: Christ redeems; God measures.
 PAIR 2 — The Earthly Pair (Red + Pale)
 The remaining horses work in the fallen earthly realm.
 	•	Red – associated with bloodshed, war, and unrest; in this view, tied to sin and Satan’s dominion in the earth.